s-macke/starflight-reverse/README.md

 # starflight-reverse

-Reversed engineered game starflight (1986)
+Reversed engineered game Starflight (1986)

 ## What is Starflight? ##